 Time is of the essence when creating powerful employee onboarding solutions.
 One way to save time for both the HR team and the new recruit is by creating intuitive and easy-to-digest content in the form of operational flowchart.
 Basically, simple visual aids.

-These visual aids should be designed with one question in mind: how do I help an outsider become an insider?
+These visual aids should be designed with one question in mind: how do I help an outsider becomes an insider?
 Flowcharts centered on key operations should readily provide applicable knowledge on processes, as well as information on department heads.

 A criterion in creating a stand-alone flowchart should answer this primary question: can a new employee use this independently from other onboarding solutions?
 If the answer isn’t yes, start from scratch and design again.